Pitching perfect: Society of Children's Book Writers and Illustrators Agents’ Party 2017

 - Receive detailed tutor reports on your work

 One particular sentence has probably kept you up all night more than any other: the elevator pitch.
 Along with a query letter, synopsis and the thing you’d like someone to objectively call a novel, that snappy sentence could be your golden ticket into publishing.
 Or so we’re told.
-Pitching your one-line wonder was at the heart of the annual Society of Children’s Book Writers and Illustrators (SCBWI) Agents’ Party, recently held in a swanky corner of SW London.
+Pitching your one-line wonder was at the heart of the annual Society of Children’s Book Writers and Illustrators (SCBWI) Agents’ Party, held in a swanky corner of SW London.

 SCBWI is the professional body for children’s writers.
 It offers both an international and regional writer network along with events and initiatives such as the annual Undiscovered Voices competition.
 Since coughing up the subs earlier this year, I’ve met some lovely fellow writers including heroes such as Patrice Lawrence (recent winner of the YA book prize).